TheThingSystem/steward/nodewiki/steward/Philosophy.md

 The steward's prime directive is to provide a curated framework for HA.
-What this means is that it defines an activity model (the rules the steward applies), along with a series of very pragmatic services for third-parties.
+What this means is that it defines an activity model (the rules the steward applies), along with a series of pragmatic interfaces for third-parties.

 Because there is a wide spectrum of resources available on devices, the steward may talk to a device through a controller (often termed a gateway),